 Adopting the Optimisation Mindset – Achieving Marginal Gains in Every Quarter

 So, how do we apply the marginal gains philosophy to our businesses?

 With its focus on data, one area that the marginal gains approach chimes most harmoniously with is of course inbound marketing.
 Conversion rate optimisation, lead optimisation metrics, email open rates, landing pages, social media followers – the inbound marketer is indeed already firmly focussed on metrical improvements.

 But, for a marginal gains approach, we must be concentrating on those small 1% improvements that might normally be overlooked.
 This is the optimisation mindset that we must adopt.

 It would be almost impossible to create a list of all the tiny 1% improvements that you could be making at your business to marginally optimise your processes and workflows.
 And so, rather than attempting to do so, we’ve created a short list with the purpose of giving you inspiration, rather than strict instructions, on what it’s possible to optimise.

 How much time could you save over the course of a year if you never had to manually write the name of a recipient at the top of the emails you send?
 In isolation, you may save all of a few seconds.
 In aggregation – especially over the whole workforce – you could be looking at hours that could be spent far more valuably.
 Invest in email software that will help you template emails you find you are sending often.

-And what about the word processor you use when you write your blogs?
+And what about when you write your blogs?
 Have you set up a default style that ensures spaces are left between paragraphs of the same style, or are you still having to do this every time you fire up the software?
 And where does the document get saved?
 On your hard drive, from where you then have to manually save a copy to a shared folder in the cloud?
 Take a few minutes today to automate this process and save hours in the long run.